Johanna Sinisalo awarded the Pro Finlandia Medal!

 Emmi Itäranta

 Emmi Itäranta (b.1976) holds two MA degrees, one in Drama and another in Creative Writing.
 Her award-winning debut novel Memory of Water (Teemestarin kirja) was published in Finland in 2012 to great accolades, followed by The Weaver (Kudottujen kujien kaupunki) in 2015.
-Her latest novel The Moonday Letters was published in September 2020.
+Her latest novel The Moonday Letters (Kuunpäivän kirjeet) was published in September 2020.

 Itäranta’s writing has been compared to that of Ursula K. Le Guin.
 Her honours include the Young Aleksis Kivi Prize 2013, the Kalevi Jäntti Literary Prize 2012 and first place in the Teos Fantasy and Sci-Fi Literary Contest 2011.